 David J. Provost is the Senior Vice President of Finance and Administration at Champlain College, where he has held this position since 2005.
 Prior to his career in higher education David served as the CEO of Skis Dynastar North America.
-A native Vermonter, David has lived in the Burlington area since 1991, and a 1986 graduate of St. Michael’s College.
+A native Vermonter, David has lived in the Burlington area since 1991, and is a 1986 graduate of St. Michael’s College.
 David has led the physical transformation of Champlain College over the last decade and has worked closely with the community and city government to develop a master plan that serves as the guiding development road map for Champlain.
 David lives in Shelburne with his wife Anne and 3 daughters.

 Stephanie Miller Reiskin is Vice President / Director of Marketing with R.E.M.
 Development and a partner in The Miller Realty Group.
 Prior to joining the family business, Stephanie worked in agency side marketing and marketing research most recently in London where she lived for 11 years.
 Since returning to Vermont in 2009, Stephanie has been involved on the board of the Lake Champlain Regional Chamber of Commerce; the Champlain College’s Single Parent’s Program Committee and is a member of the Chittenden Country Commercial Real Estate Association